hathibelagal-dev/instantpolyglot/docs/eng/Frisian.md

 # Frisian

 Frisian is a West Germanic language closely related to English and Dutch.
 It is spoken by approximately 500,000 people, primarily in the Dutch province of Friesland (Fryslân) and in small parts of Germany.
-The term "Frisian" actually refers to three distinct but related languages: West Frisian (spoken in the Netherlands), North Frisian (spoken in Germany), and East Frisian (nearly extinct, formerly spoken in Germany).
+The term “Frisian” actually refers to three distinct but related languages: West Frisian (spoken in the Netherlands), North Frisian (spoken in Germany), and East Frisian (nearly extinct, formerly spoken in Germany).
 This overview will focus primarily on West Frisian, as it is the most widely spoken variety.

 ## Phonology